kavia-common/eduvantage-immersive-learning-platform-256943-257035/learning_platform_frontend/README.md

 Preview page:
 - Navigate to `/style-preview` during development to see a simple visual smoke test.

+## Immersive Home Hero

+The Home view implements an immersive hero with:
+- Animated blurred gradient blobs
+- Centered heading/subtitle
+- CTA buttons: "Get Started" → `/signup`, "Explore Courses" → `/courses` (or `/dashboard` if `exploreV2` flag is enabled)
+- A grid of glass feature preview cards

+Note: Consider adding a screenshot of the hero section for visual QA in docs/ in future iterations.

 ## Learn More

 To learn React, check out the React documentation: https://reactjs.org/